superriya/assignment_job/README.md

 While page loads for first time, all of job ids will have null value for favourite in localStorage.
 Whenever user clicks on button to change the favourite status, the change in state of useState hook invokes useEffect hook where the changes will be written to localStorage.
 So that next time page refreshes the job favourite status will be fetched by useState hook from localStorage, if the favourite status is true the icon will be Red otherwise Gray in color.

-## code not working in safari browser due to access control checks.(CORS)
+## code not working in safari browser due to access control checks.(CORS).
-I'm trying to resolve that issue.
+I've tried below options to resolve the CORS issue, but all options get failed to resolved it.
+- I've tried to pass "mode": "cors" argument with url.
+- I've tried Configuring the Proxy Manually

+## For chrome browser I've used Allow CORS extension